-Title of Study: Post-licensure observational safety study of specific outcomes after Optaflu vaccination among adults in The Health Improvement Network database of routine UK primary care records

-Study Period: The total study period (data collection) is estimated to be June 2012 to April 2015.

-Individual patients will be included from three months before the date of the vaccination to six months afterwards.
-Study Type: EMA required observational post-licensure study (PASS).

-Rationale and Background: This post-licensure study was committed to the EMA at the time of marketing authorization for Optaflu® in 2007.
+Name of Sponsor Novartis Vaccines and Diagnostics Protocol number: V58_30OB Health authority study registration number(s): Date of Protocol Abstract: 29 AUG 2014 Optaflu vaccination Title of Study: Post-licensure observational safety study of specific outcomes after Optaflu vaccination among adults in The Health Improvement Network database of routine UK primary care records Study Period: (data collection) is estimated to be June 2012 to May 2016.
+Should a fourth season (2015-2016) be required, dates for the end of the study period will shift to one year later.Study Type: EMA required observational post-licensure study (PASS).
+Individual patients w from three months b the vaccination to si afterwards. before the date of afterwards.Rationale and Background: This post-licensure study was committed to the EMA at the time of marketing authorization for Optaflu® in 2007.
 Optaflu® is a new subunit influenza vaccine that is no longer produced in embryonated hen eggs, but in a suspension of a specific cell line cloned from Madin Darby Canine Kidney tissue.
 The Cell culture trivalent influenza vaccine (cTIV) is a sterile preparation of purified influenza antigens in an isotonic buffer solution for intramuscular administration.
 The final product contains the membrane proteins hemagglutinin and neuramidase as active ingredients.
 As recommended by the World Health Organisation, these proteins are derived from three influenza virus strains (A/H1N1, A/H3N2 and B).
 The study investigates the safety of cTIV in a large population of adults.
 These new safety data will be added to the existing ones and are to confirm the results of the clinical database.
 The outcomes to be studied are those with a documented increased risk after exposure to other influenza vaccines or are rare events stated to have been caused by influenza vaccination in case reports in the literature.
 All but thrombocytopenia, paraesthesia and inflammatory bowel disease were included in a specific guidance regarding pandemic influenza vaccines: anaphylactic reactions and angioedema, Bell's palsy and neuritis (optic and brachial), convulsions, demyelination including Guillain-Barre syndrome (GBS), non-infectious encephalitis and vasculitis (European Medicines Agency Committee for Medicinal Products for Human Use, 2009).
 No additional outcomes have been suggested by existing clinical data.